AyushPanday1/Open-to-intern/README.md

 ## Models:

-In this project there are three schemas related to students, colleges an
+In this project there are three schemas related to interns and colleges.

+## RESTFUL API's

+1. Api for creating details of intern.
+2. Api for creating details of college.